khadile/MVP_BusinessCards/docs/features/link-management.md

 4. User tests link → Opens in new tab
 5. User saves link → Link added to card

 This implementation provides a comprehensive, user-friendly link management system that integrates seamlessly with both the dashboard and onboarding flows, with robust validation, testing capabilities, and a consistent user experience across all touchpoints.

+## Instant Toggle & Auto-Save
+- **Toggle:** Enable or disable any link with a single click.
+The change is auto-saved instantly—no manual save or 'Unsaved Changes' banner.
+- **Per-card:** Each card has its own set of links and toggle states.

+## Toast Notifications
+- **Feedback:** Toasts appear for add, edit, remove, and error actions (top center, modern style).

+## Recent UX Improvements
+- Instant, silent auto-save for link toggles
+- Toast notifications for all major link actions
+- Per-card link state isolation

+# ...rest of your link management doc below...